IITH-Compilers/ml-llvm-project/model/POSET-RL/README.md

 # POSET-RL

+# POSET-RL
-POSET-RL uses a reinforcement learning approach as the search space of optimization sequences is too big to enumerate.
-For a compiler with m optimization passes, if the sequence length is fixed as n, then there can be potentially mn combinations, allowing repetitions.
-The reinforcement learning model is trained and evaluated on programs that are represented using IR2Vec embeddings.
-The action space contains the subsequences created using the Oz dependence graph (ODG).
-Sequences are constructed from this graph by finding walks that start and end at critical nodes (with degree greater than a value k).[slides](https://llvm.org/devmtg/2022-04-03/slides/POSET-RL.Phase.ordering.for.Optimizing.Size.and.Execution.Time.using.Reinforcement.Learning.pdf)
+POSET-RL uses a reinforcement learning approach to find pass sequence (for optimal code size + execution time), as the search space of optimization sequences is too big to enumerate.
+For a compiler with `m` optimization passes, if the sequence length is fixed as `n`, then there can be potentially `mxn` combinations, allowing repetitions.

+This repo contains the source code and relevant information described in the [paper](https://ieeexplore.ieee.org/abstract/document/9804673) ([arXiv](https://arxiv.org/abs/2208.04238), [slides](https://llvm.org/devmtg/2022-04-03/slides/POSET-RL.Phase.ordering.for.Optimizing.Size.and.Execution.Time.using.Reinforcement.Learning.pdf)).
+Please see [here](https://compilers.cse.iith.ac.in/projects/posetrl) for more details.

 > POSET-RL: Phase ordering for Optimizing Size and Execution Time using Reinforcement Learning: Shalini Jain, Yashas Andaluri, S. VenkataKeerthy and Ramakrishna Upadrasta

 ## Environment Setup